University of FloridaSolutions for Your Life

 Distribution

 This species occurs worldwide in the tropics and sub-tropics.
 Although originally described from Europe, it originated in South America (CSIRO 2009).
 It was probably introduced into Europe on ornamental plants from tropical America.
-This thrips can probably be found over much of the world due to its habits of living in greenhouses.
-Greenhouse thrips are found on wild and cultivated plants wherever it is found.
+This thrips can probably be found over much of the world due to its habit of living in greenhouses.
+Greenhouse thrips are found on wild and cultivated plants.

 In the United States, it is found outdoors in central and southern Florida and southern California.
 It is found in greenhouses throughout the United States.
 Sometimes it escapes from greenhouses in warm months in states north of Florida.